 This traditional Polish Dried Fruit Compote Recipe is quick and easy to make, low in sugar and full of flavour!
 It is a delicious beverage enjoyed as part of Polish Christmas Eve dinner celebration.

 Christmas Eve in Poland is celebrated with a completely different menu than Christmas Day (I suspect this is true for other countries too).
 According to tradition the Christmas Eve meal should consist of 12 dishes (thankfully side dishes and beverages count too!)!
 In my early days of cooking I took this custom very literally but I’ve embraced a less stressful approach since and stopped counting.
-Some dishes have been dropped, as a result, but the one thing I always make is the traditional Polish Christmas Eve Compote.
+Some dishes have been dropped but the one recipe I always make is the traditional Polish Dried Fruit Compote Recipe (kompot wigilijny).

-This aromatic compote can be served hot or cold, with or without the fruit (which can be added separately to yogurt, morning porridge or smoothies).
+This aromatic, easy compote can be served hot or cold, with or without the fruit.
+(These can later be added separately to yogurt, granola, morning porridge or smoothies).
 I like my compote clear and cold and sip it throughout the Christmas Eve meal instead of wine.
 If I’ve got any leftover compote I drink a glass if I crave something sweet (instead of reaching for another mince pie).

-Be kind to your digestive system this Christmas and make this prune Compote!
-And don’t forget to let me know what you think about it:)
+Be kind to your digestive system this Christmas (even if you are not planning on eating wild mushrooms or sauerkraut!) and make this healthy dried fruit compote!
+And don’t forget to let me know how it turned out!